isan26/reqmate/README.md

 ReqMate comes with default parsers that are gonna get called depending on the Content-Type header value.
 So usually we won't have the need to override it, but if needed, the parser can be replaced by setting it using the setParser step of the builder.

-The following code snippet shows how to use a custom parser Note that the parser can be a promise, in fact the default parsers are promises.
+The following code snippet shows how to use a custom parser, note that the parser can be a promise, in fact the default parsers are promises.

 ```typescript
     const isPostSuccess : Boolean = await reqmate